Frnd-me/frnd-me.github.io/_posts/2024-10-23-talos-incus.md

 $ incus list -f compact -c n | awk 'NR>1 {print $1}' | xargs -I {} incus delete --force {}
 {% endhighlight %}

-This command lists the names of all VM instances, filters out the header, and passes the names to `incus delete`, which deletes them forcefully.
+This command lists the names of all VM instances, filters out the header, and passes the names to `incus delete`, which forcefully deletes them.

 # Web UI

-For a more visual and user-friendly experience, you can manage Incus using its web-based interface.
-The Incus UI, forked from LXD UI, provides a convenient way to monitor and control your virtual machines and containers.
+You can manage Incus using its web-based interface, which, forked from LXD UI, provides a more visual and user-friendly experience.
+The Incus UI provides a convenient way to monitor and control your virtual machines and containers.

 To install the Incus Web UI on Arch Linux, follow these steps: